anyakeller/k-and-r-revamp/README.md

 In the order they are imported in main.scss, here's how I thought of the usage of the style files

--   common/\_variables.scss - scss variables for customizing bootstrap
+-   `common/_variables.scss` - scss variables for customizing bootstrap
--   common/\_global.scss - I honestly am just using it for stuff I need everything else to be able to acess (e.g `@mixin`, font stuff...)
+-   `common/_global.scss` - I honestly am just using it for stuff I need everything else to be able to acess (e.g `@mixin`, font stuff...)
--   components/\_buttons - general button styling.
+-   `components/_buttons` - general button styling.
 I also defined the base link styling for `<a>` tags.
+-   `components/_forms` - the sidebar search form is the only current form
+-   `components/_video-cards` - because the `.video-card` class is used in both the video post pages and the search results, the styling here is not used in the scss file for posts
--   layouts/\_header - styling for the big kite and rocket header at the top of every page.
+-   `layouts/_header` - styling for the big kite and rocket header at the top of every page.
 The actual header is imported in the root template for every page on the site.
 The actual header partial can be found in : `assets/views/partials/header.blade.php`
--   layouts/\_sidebar - styling for all the menus
+-   `layouts/_sidebar` - styling for all the nav menus
+-   `layouts/footer` - footer styling
--   layouts/\_pages.scss - STATIC PAGES (basically everything but the post pages)
+-   `layouts/_pages.scss` - STATIC PAGES (basically everything but the post pages)
--   layouts/\_posts.scss - Just for the single-view posts/home page
+-   `layouts/_posts.scss` - Just for the single-view posts/home page
+-   `components/_global_swiper` - swiper styling for all swipers (since theres one for the video post page and one on the ideabank page)
+-   `page-specific/posts-page`
+    @import "page-specific/static-page";

-To change default Bootstrap variables, you can overwrite the boostrap name in \_variables.scss
+To change default Bootstrap variables, you can overwrite the boostrap name in `_variables.scss`

 You can view the [bootstrap variable default names here](https://github.com/twbs/bootstrap/blob/v4-dev/scss/_variables.scss) You can read more on [theming bootstrap here](https://getbootstrap.com/docs/4.5/getting-started/theming/)